bmazey/solutions/README.md

                            `------`--`     ``--'--'    `-----`---`'----`--`
 </pre>

-hooray! jenkins + docker seems to be working!
+jenkins and docker still need some work - close but not quite there :S